Personal website of Gregory K. Maxey, Commander USN (Retired)

 The control event procedures for these three methods are shown in the frmDemo.
 I have also incorporated a common QueryDatePicker procedure in frmDemo.
 This helps to consolidate and minimize redundant code in the project.

 Entering the Date A text field displays the following modified calendar positioned under the field.
+This illustrates the minimum calendar size (font = 6) and the introduction of the Title bar (show\hide) and Cancel button (show\hide) properties introduced in version 1.4.

 This demonstration illustrates the minimum calendar size.
 Overall calendar size is controlled by the font size used to define the date labels.
 In the previous demonstration the font size used was the default font size (9).
 Here I have passed the named argument DateFontSize:=6 and several other arguments to render the calendar shown.